jvillalobos/CTP-Manager/README.rst

 1. Enter *about:ctp* in the address bar.
 2. To add a domain, click on the Add button and then enter the domain name of the site you want to add to the list (*www.mozilla.org*, for example).
 3. That's it!
 You should be able to access the site again without any problems.
-4. It's recommended that you bookmark the management page so that it's easy to come back to it.
+4. It's recommended that you bookmark the management page so that it's easy to get back to it.

 **Advanced Features**

+Both of these can be found in the File menu on the main management window.

 - A generator tool that creates an extension installer with a predefined whitelist.
-The generated extension doesn't require a restart to install, displays a warning message explaining what is happening, giving the user the option to cancel, and then removes itself.
+The generated extension doesn't require a restart to install, displays a warning message explaining what is happening and giving the user the option to cancel, and then removes itself.
 - An import / export tool that uses simple text files for the whitelist.
 Files have a simple "one domain per line" format, using hashes (#) as the first character for commenting.

 These features are not available on the mobile versions, but you can install the generated installers on them.